Subscribe to our

 Our horsemen are truly amazing, invaluable to our treks in Ladakh and Zanskar.
 In addition to their work loading and unloading, grazing and shoeing the horses, Sherap, Sampal and Hari Dhel help put up the tents at camp, assist with river crossings and help out whenever there is a critical situation.
 Kim has been working with Sherap for ten years and the others for about half that time.
 Sherap and Sampal are Tibetans whos families migrated to India after 1959, and Hari Dhel is a mountain Himacheli, a great team.

-Lhakpa's wife Doma takes care of many of our trek logistics back in Kathmandu, takes care of trekkers who have returned early and even leads some of our Everest Luxury treks with Phu Tashi.
+Lhakpa's wife Doma takes care of many of our trek logistics back in Kathmandu and takes care of trekkers who have returned early.
 She comes from a big family in Pangboche, the Khumbu region.
-Their son Nuru will soon be on board as our computer tech!

 All are part of our big family ...